pytest-dev/pytest-cloud/README.rst

 able to handle.
 If will also filter out offline nodes or nodes which were failed to respond to the capabilities aquisition call.

-Supports automatic virtualenv activation on the test node so you don't have to install python dependencies for your project on remote test nodes globally - just make sure that your virtualenv folder is `inside` your project folder - that's a requirement, and then pass it's relative path as a parameter (see below).
+Supports automatic codebase propagation to the test nodes, so you don't have to install python dependencies for your project on remote test nodes globally - just make sure that your virtualenv folder is `inside` your project folder - that's a requirement.
+It will also detect a root folder of the test environment (project root), and will `rsync` it to all test nodes.

 ATM only ssh transport is supported.
 So ensure that you have at least public key auth enabled to your test nodes from the master node (where py.test is executed).